Learn how to draw a person easily with JustSketchMe

 Here you can start experimenting with clothes.
 Try a few variations of cut and style.
 How do the layers fall on the character?
 Is there any wind?
 Draw the rough shapes and add some rough detail lines.
 Get a nice feel for the overall image of the character.

-6 - Create a new layer and ink your lines.
+5 - Create a new layer and ink your lines, or refine already existing lines depending on your process.

 This is my personal favourite part.
 The character has been created and decisions have been made, now it’s all about refining the look and feel of the character.
 Set the sketch layer to 50% opacity, create a new layer and choose your brush of choice to ink out your character.